MoscaDotTo/Winapp2/CONTRIBUTING.md

 ### 2. Find what to clean

-Install the app, use it normally for a while, and do whatever produces the data you want gone: open files, browse around, sign in, run a few , etc. Identify the location of this data on disk.
+Install the app, use it normally for a while, and do whatever produces the data you want gone: open files, browse around, sign in, run several times, etc. Identify the location of this data on disk.
 Be careful to make sure that this data isn't comingled with important data such as application configuration.

 ### 3. Write the entry